susanBuck/dwa15-section-faqs/Week02.md

  If that merge fails, you'll get a merge error message just as we saw above when merging our own local branches, and will need to resolve it in the same way.

- The second option, `fetch` allows you to retrieve remote changes and merge them with your local repo in two separate steps, giving you more control.
+ The second option, `fetch`, allows you to retrieve remote changes and merge them with your local repo in two separate steps, giving you more control.

 ```bash
 λ git fetch origin